Zijian-Zeng/INFO30005-PROJECT/README.md

 MeeTute is a platform that wants to make consultation and support services more accessible for students and more manageable for staff.

+Steps to test our backend:

+1. Staff must create subjects first for students to enroll in the subject
+2. For consultations, staff must create the consultation in order for students to register
+3. For appointment, students must create the appointment first in order for staff to approve or decline
+4. Study hubs are only for students, and analytics are only for staff

+All the request data can be found in the JSON file attached.

 ## Guides for back-end APIs: /api/...

 Production environment: [https://meetute.herokuapp.com](https://meetute.herokuapp.com)